MP-Gadget/pmesh/README.rst

-pypm: Particle Mesh in Python
+pmesh: Particle Mesh in Python
 =============================

-The `pypm` package lays out the fundation of a parallel Fourier transform particle mesh solver in Python.
+The `pmesh` package lays out the fundation of a parallel Fourier transform particle mesh solver in Python.

 Build Status